Fort Wayne Community Schools Immunizations

 Proof of completed or up-to-date immunizations must be given to the school on entrance and/or at registration.
 Free or low cost Immunizations are available at the Department of Health or Super Shot.

-* Four doses of DTaP/DTP/DT/Td are acceptable if the fourth dose was administered on or after the child’s fourth birthday.
+4 doses of DTaP/DTP/DT are acceptable if 4th dose was administered on or after child’s 4th birthday.

 NEWLY ENROLLED STUDENT INFORMATION